dankuck/dankuck.github.io/_drafts/roll-for-it-game.md

 So if I can keep to two players, that's better.

 In addition, for this game, at any given time there will be more dice pictured on the cards than you can actually place.
-This is to give the game a strategy angle.
-You have to choose which card to place dice on and try to win it.
+This gives the game a strategy angle.
+If you want a high-value purple card, well it has six dice pictured, so you can't put dice on any other cards.

 That's a no go for speed and a no go for 3&#189; year olds in general.